rdkit/rdkit/Docs/Book/Install.md

 ### Installation from repositories

-#### Ubuntu 12.04 and later
+#### Ubuntu 12.04 and later, Debian

-Thanks to the efforts of the Debichem team, RDKit is available via the Ubuntu repositories.
+Thanks to the efforts of the Debichem team, RDKit is available via the Ubuntu and Debian repositories.
 To install:

 ```shellsession
 $ sudo apt-get install python-rdkit librdkit1 rdkit-data
 ```
+The current status of packaging RDKit for the branches of Debian is published on https://tracker.debian.org/pkg/rdkit

 #### Fedora, CentOS, and RHEL